unsetbit/p/README.md

-# p
+# P

-p allows you to connect one browser to another.
-It uses [onramp](https://github.com/oztu/onramp) as the signaling channel to establish the connections.
+Peer-to-peer, distributed networking is coming to the browser.
+P allows you to do two things:

+1. Establish connections to other browsers using a WebSocket server.
+2. Establish connections to other browsers using connections you've established to other browsers.

+The second point is the magic.
+It allows you to do things like using a public server (WebSocket server) to start a network of peers and then disconnecting from the public server while persisting the existing network.

-p relies on very young technology -- [WebRTC](http://www.webrtc.org/).
+P relies on very young technology -- [WebRTC](http://www.webrtc.org/).
 Currently, only Chrome has the ability to establish the P2P data channels between browsers that p uses.

+It uses [onramp](https://github.com/oztu/onramp), a simple WebSocket server, as the signaling channel to establish the connections.

 ## Example
 ```javascript